Kerbolerr/TFGDavid23/README.md

 It provides price estimation for desktop, laptops, smartphones and tablets.
 It is optimized for devices older than 2020, though it can also work with newer devices.

 Data was collected from [Backmarket](https://www.backmarket.es/es-es).
 Model has already been trained and is provided as a dump with [Joblib](https://joblib.readthedocs.io/en/latest/).
-However, cleaned datasets for devices are provided as .xlsx files.
+We do also provide datasets as .xlsx files for other approaches or research.

 The application consists of a Python script that uses models on [Sklearn](https://scikit-learn.org/stable/) to obtain predictions for a given device.